XCOM 2 Item Analysis: Experimental Ammo

 In the base game, Venom Rounds is overall a poor man's Dragon Rounds.
 There's exactly one enemy that's immune to being burned while being susceptible to Poison, and the thing is Gatekeepers are also susceptible to Bluescreen Rounds, which are a vastly better choice against them.
-Poison's penalties aren't even all that great on Gatekeepers to boot.
+Poison's penalties aren't even all that great on Gatekeepers, since they don't like shooting and their primary special ability has such tremendous range impairing their Mobility barely matters.
 Meanwhile, Vipers and Chryssalids are both immune to Poison while being susceptible to fire, and furthermore setting enemies on fire often disables their access to powerful special abilities, up to and including completely shutting off melee-only enemies.
 Poison's stat penalties don't really compare.

 War of the Chosen is much more favorable to Venom Rounds.
 While the Lost are new and immune to Poison while being extra-vulnerable to fire, setting enemies alight isn't as broadly powerful due to melee-only enemies retaining their ability to attack, and critically setting the Chosen on fire is only valuable for adding some extra damage -as far as I'm aware none of their special abilities is disabled by fire.
 Poisoning them, meanwhile, makes it harder for them to re-position to get to good Cover or flank your troops and makes it so that if they take shots against you they're a lot more likely to miss.
 The Hunter in particular spends a lot of time shooting, but also noteworthy is that most of the Warlock's abilities are useless against a SPARK, at which point Poison penalizing his Aim can be quite helpful.

 Poison specifically lowers a victim's Mobility by 4, lowers their Aim by 30, does 1-3 damage per turn, and can infect adjacent units.
 (Making it confusing that it's not presented as a disease effect or something similar.
 Why is venom infectious?)
 Note that it only spreads if, at the start of the Poisoned unit's team's turn, it was standing adjacent to another unit; it won't spread from passing by, or even from stopping next to, another unit.
 Its two penalties are fairly reliably helpful; most AI units hover somewhere near 70 base Aim, even into higher difficulties and late into a run, so in conjunction with Cover a Poisoned unit will generally have a miserably low chance of actually hitting anyone.
 The Mobility penalty, meanwhile, is significant enough it may well prevent a melee unit from reaching anyone next turn.
 This latter point is hampered by the actual profile of melee units, as they're all immune, have access to a ranged weapon, and/or potentially punish you shooting at them with greater ability to eat ground, but still, it's at least worth taking a shot at an already-enraged Berserker in hopes of offsetting the Mobility boost enough that no one gets punched.
 And remember that melee does use Aim: if the Berserker gets close enough to throws a punch while Poisoned, it's a lot less likely to hit!
-(75-30=40, in fact, almost halving its chance to hit)
+(75-30=45, specifically, shaving off more than a third of their chance to hit)

 So while Dragon Rounds are overall better, there are enemy compositions it can be worth considering taking Venom Rounds instead.